gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 **Updated on 2024-05-12:** added [yamllint](https://github.com/adrienverge/yamllint) and [markdownlint](https://github.com/DavidAnson/markdownlint) steps.
 Removed caching as (Material for) MkDocs version is not pinned and therefore the site builds are not reproducible.

 **Update on 2026-04-04:** bumped [Actions](https://github.com/actions) versions to avoid [Node 20 deprecation warnings](https://github.blog/changelog/2025-09-19-deprecation-of-node-20-on-github-actions-runners/).

+**Update on 2026-04-11:** bumped one more [Action](https://github.com/actions) version to avoid [Node 20 deprecation warnings](https://github.blog/changelog/2025-09-19-deprecation-of-node-20-on-github-actions-runners/).
+Restored caching as (Material for) MkDocs version [is now](https://squidfunk.github.io/mkdocs-material/blog/2025/11/11/insiders-now-free-for-everyone/) [in maintenance mode](https://github.com/squidfunk/mkdocs-material/issues/8523) and should not change much from now on.